 Load Cells Are Very Robust

-A load cell is an electronic component that measures applied force, and so contains very few moving parts.
+A load cell is an electronic component that measures applied force, and so it contains very few moving parts.
 This means there are not many parts of the pedals that can end up broken, at least not without a lot of excessive force being applied.
-This is why manufacturers often state load limits along with the maximum amount of measurable force.
+This is why manufacturers often state load limits along with the maximum amount of measurable force (usually measured in kg).

 Hydraulics Can Be Prone To Leaking

-Hydraulic pedals on the other hand use fluid within chambers and tubes of the pedals to transmit the force data, and although this can provide a very accurate amount of feedback and realism, they can sometimes break, leak or stop working due to mechanical failure.
-These instances are rare, but nonetheless they do present issues for sim racers.
+Hydraulic pedals on the other hand use fluid within the cylinders and tubes of the pedals to transmit the force data, and although this can provide a very accurate amount of feedback and realism, they can sometimes break, leak or stop working due to mechanical failure.
+These instances are rare, but they do present issues for some sim racers.

 These kinds of problems usually only occur when excessive force is applied, or simply after excessive use of the pedals.
 Most manufacturers build their pedals to last a very long time and offer warranties to repair damaged sets.
 So, although this is a minor difference, it is still one to consider when you are looking to spend a lot of money upgrading your pedals.